 \Cref{{fig:DOG_poisson_RMT}} shows the DOG for Poisson numbers and random matrices.
 It is clear that the DOG distinguishes the two cases very well.
 While the DOG for random matrices is characterized by a deficit in zero gaps, the Poisson DOG is characterized by a clustering at zero gaps.
 From its definition in \cref{eq:DOG}, $\chi(x,N)$ has a reflection symmetry

 The value of spectral gaps $x^*$ that maximizes $\chi$ serves as a proxy for level repulsions.
 From \cref{fig:DOG_poisson_RMT} it is clear that for RMT, $x^* \neq 0$ and for Poisson numbers, $x^* \rightarrow 0$.
 Thus, the $x \mapsto -x$ symmetry of $\chi(x,N)$ leaves the value of $x^*$ invariant in the MBL phase but not in the ergodic phase.
-This is reminiscent of the symmetry breaking transition in the Ising model if we make an analogy between $-\chi(x,N)$ with the Landau free-energy potential of the Ising model and $x^*$ the location of the potential minima with the magnetic order parameter.
+This is reminiscent of the symmetry-breaking transition in the Ising model if we make an analogy between$-\chi(x,N)$ with the Landau free-energy potential of the Ising model and $x^*$ the location of the potential minima with the magnetic order parameter.
 This motivates the possibility of tracking the MBL-to-ergodic transition via a symmetry-breaking framework.
-We remark that a symmetry breaking framework to describe the ergodic-MBL transition was recently discussed in Ref.~\cite{GarrattChalker_MBLSSB_PhysRevLett.127.026802} where the ergodic phase also corresponded to the symmetry breaking phase.
-However, the symmetry they consider is more complex and it is unclear if and how it is connected to the $\ztwo$ symmetry of the DOG described above.
+We remark that a symmetry-breaking framework to describe the ergodic-MBL transition was recently discussed in Ref.~\cite{GarrattChalker_MBLSSB_PhysRevLett.127.026802} where the ergodic phase also corresponded to the symmetry-breaking phase.
+However, the symmetry they consider is more complex, and it is unclear if and how it is connected to the $\ztwo$ symmetry of the DOG described above.